ideophagous/goldbars/README.txt

-Developed by: Mounir AFIFI for a job interview at Episteme (London, UK) Python version: 2.7.12
+Developed by Mounir AFIFI for a job interview
+Python version: 2.7.12

 Brief Summary and Motivation: